jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ddb965c65d27e1512d44dd0
+id: 5ddb965c65d27e1512d44dd1
-title: Part 57
+title: Part 58
 challengeType: 0
-dashedName: part-57
+dashedName: part-58
 ---

 # --description--

+Use the `setAttribute()` method of `calorieInput` to set the `type` of this input to `number`.

-Create a variable named `calorieInput` and set it equal to another `input` document element.
-This is similar to how you created the `foodInput`.
+This is similar to how to set the class of the `output` element previously.

 # --hints--